 At the beginning of the 2012/13 season, having only featured in two of our five pre-season games, McEachran joined Middlesbrough, in the Championship, on a season-long loan, making his debut in a 3-2 win against Burnley at the Riverside Stadium.

 It was a season of progression for the youngster who was a regular in Tony Mowbray's side, adapting his game to play in a 4-4-2 formation, at times wide on the left.
 He made 35 starts and three sub appearances.

 He was part of the Chelsea squad which travelled to Asia for the 2013 summer tour and featured in two of our three matches.
 On 20 September 2013 he went on loan to Watford in the Championship until 2 January.

 McEachran's time at Vicarage Road was hampered by injury, and he ended his spell at the club having made five league appearances before moving back to Stamford Bridge in January.

 On 23 January he moved to Wigan Athletic on loan for the rest of the season.

 His spell at Wigan was a mixed one, with the young midfielder not given a sequence of consecutive appearances.
 He did, however, play in their shock FA Cup win away at Manchester City, as well as starting the FA Cup semi-final defeat against Arsenal.

-A member of the England Under 17 squad that lifted the European Championship in 2010, Josh graduated to the Under 19 side at the start of the 2010/11 campaign, and impressed so much that he was selected for the Under 21 squad by Stuart Pearce for a November friendly against Germany, and came on for the final few minutes.
+A member of the England Under-17 squad who lifted the European Championship in 2010, Josh graduated to the Under-19 side at the start of the 2010/11 campaign, and impressed so much that he was selected for the Under-21 squad by Stuart Pearce for a November friendly against Germany, and came on for the final few minutes.

-In June 2013 he played for England Under-21s at the European Championships in Israel, while in the summer of 2014 he was part of the England side which participated at the Toulon Tournnament.
+In June 2013 he played for England Under-21s at the European Championships in Israel.
+In the summer of 2014 he was part of the young England side which participated at the Toulon Tournnament.